Masterful Russell Wilson leads Seahawks past Eagles 24-10 | New Country 923

+“He was in the zone,” Seattle wide receiver Doug Baldwin said.
+“I told him whatever that felt like, he’s got to hold on to it because we need him to be in that mode for the rest of the season, because if he does that, we’ll be unstoppable.”

-SEATTLE (AP) — Russell Wilson threw three touchdown passes, the last a 15-yard strike to J.D.
-McKissic with 7:29 left, and the Seattle Seahawks stayed in the NFC playoff hunt with a 24-10 victory over the Philadelphia Eagles on Sunday night.
+Wilson was masterful while throwing three touchdown passes, the last a 15-yard strike to J.D.
+McKissic with 7:29 left, and the Seahawks stayed in the NFC playoff hunt with a 24-10 victory over the Philadelphia Eagles on Sunday night.

+“I thought Russell was phenomenal tonight.
+I thought that was Russell showing you everything he’s all about,” Seattle coach Pete Carroll said.
+“From start to finish, from the first play of the game he was on it.”

-Philadelphia (10-2) was the highest-scoring team in the NFL averaging 31.9 points per game.
-But the Eagles got just 10 points out of seven drives that at some point reached Seattle territory.
+Philadelphia (10-2) was the highest-scoring team in the NFL with 31.9 points per game.
+But the Eagles got just 10 points out of seven drives that reached Seattle territory.
+Twice this year Seattle has faced what was the top scoring offense in the NFL at the time.
+Both times they scored 10 points against the Seahawks.

+“I felt like everybody was sleeping on us and nobody expected us to win this game,” Seattle linebacker Bobby Wagner said.
+“But we expected to win this game.
+This is not a surprise to us.”

 Carson Wentz was 29 of 45 for 348 yards with one touchdown and one interception.
 Wentz had a costly fumble at the Seattle 1 on the opening drive of the second half that could have pulled the Eagles even at 10-all.

 Wentz was inches shy of breaking the plane when Sheldon Richardson ripped the ball free.
 The loose ball bounced around the end zone and eventually over the end line for a touchback and Seattle’s ball.
-It was a major turning point as Seattle went 80 yards in 11 plays, capped by Wilson’s 1-yard pass to Lockett and a 17-3 Seattle lead.
-The touchdown was setup by a 47-yard pass to Doug Baldwin on third-and-10 beating a Philadelphia blitz.
+It was a major turning point, as Seattle went 80 yards in 11 plays, capped by Wilson’s 1-yard pass to Lockett for a 17-3 Seattle lead.
+The touchdown was set up by a 47-yard pass to Doug Baldwin on third-and-10, beating a Philadelphia blitz.

 Seattle snapped a rare two-game losing streak at home mostly because of Wilson.
 It wasn’t his best game in numbers, but it might be one of his best performances.
 He came up with key throws when needed, kept plays alive with his legs and pulled out some unexpected improvisation just went the Seahawks needed it.